Ketrex/Serilog-Sinks-MSSqlServer/README.md

 If you don't plan on using one or more columns, you can specify which columns to include in the *columnOptions.Store* parameter (see below).

 The Level column should be defined as a TinyInt if the *columnOptions.Level.StoreAsEnum* is set to true.

-### Automatic table creation

-If you set the `autoCreateSqlTable` option to `true`, the sink will create a table for you in the database specified in the connection string.
-Make sure that the user associated with this connection string has enough rights to make schema changes.

 ## Standard columns